-<T4HD>INTERPERSONAL REACTIVITY INDEX (IRI; DAVIS, 1994).
+<T4HD>IRI (DAVIS, 1994).

-<TXT2>The IRI is a 28-item self-report scale that assesses cognitive and emotional aspects of empathy.
-There are four subscales, a seven-item Perspective-Taking scale (PT; e.g., “I try to look at everybody’s side of a disagreement before I make a decision”); a seven-item Fantasy scale (FS; e.g., “I really get involved with the feelings of the characters in a novel”); a seven-item Empathic Concern scale (EC; e.g., “I often have tender, concerned feelings for people less fortunate than me”); and a seven-item Personal Distress scale (PD; e.g., “being in a tense emotional situation scares me”).
-Items are rated on a five point Likert scale ranging from 0 (A: does not describe me well) to 4 (E: describes me very well).
+<TXT2>The IRI is a 28<H>-item self-report scale that assesses cognitive and emotional aspects of empathy.
+There are four subscales, a 7<H>-item Perspective-Taking scale (PT; e.g., “I try to look at everybody’s side of a disagreement before I make a decision”), a 7<H>-item Fantasy scale (FS; e.g., “I really get involved with the feelings of the characters in a novel”), a 7<H>-item Empathic Concern scale (EC; e.g., “I often have tender, concerned feelings for people less fortunate than me”), and a 7<H>-item Personal Distress scale (PD; e.g., “Being in a tense emotional situation scares me”).
+Items are rated on a 5<H>-point Likert scale ranging from 0 (A: does not describe me well) to 4 (E: describes me very well).
 The EC scale was of primary interest as an index of emotional empathy.

-<T4HD>ALCOHOL USE DISORDERS IDENTIFICATION TEST (AUDIT; BABOR ET AL., 1992).
+<T4HD>AUDIT (BABOR ET AL., 1992).

-<TXT2>The AUDIT is a 10-item self-report measure that screens for risky alcohol use.
-Items include three items measuring alcohol consumption (e.g., “How many standard drinks do you have on a typical day when you are drinking”), three items measuring alcohol dependence (e.g., “How often during the last year have you failed to do what was normally expected of you because of drinking”); and four questions measuring alcohol-related problems (e.g., “Have you or someone else been injured because of your drinking?”).
-Items are scored on a four-point scale such that possible total scores range from 0 to 40, with higher scores indicating more hazardous levels of alcohol consumption.
+<TXT2>The AUDIT is a 10<H>-item self-report measure that screens for risky alcohol use.
+Items include three items measuring alcohol consumption (e.g., “How many standard drinks do you have on a typical day when you are drinking?”), three items measuring alcohol dependence (e.g., “How often during the last year have you failed to do what was normally expected of you because of drinking?”), and four questions measuring alcohol-related problems (e.g., “Have you or someone else been injured because of your drinking?”).
+Items are scored on a 4<H>-point scale such that possible total scores range from 0 to 40, with higher scores indicating more hazardous levels of alcohol consumption.

-<T4HD>DEPRESSION ANXIETY STRESS SCALES (DASS-21; LOVIBOND & LOVIBOND, 1995).
+<T4HD>DASS-21 (LOVIBOND & LOVIBOND, 1995).

-<TXT2>The DASS-21 is a 21-item self-report measure that assesses depression, anxiety, and stress.
+<TXT2>The DASS-21 is a 21<H>-item self-report measure that assesses depression, anxiety, and stress.
 Participants are asked to respond to items by rating the degree to which they experienced each symptom over the past week.
-Each subscale, Depression (e.g., “I couldn’t seem to experience any positive feeling at all”), Anxiety (e.g., “I felt I was close to panic”), and Stress (e.g., “I found it difficult to relax”), has seven items measured on a four-point Likert scale ranging from 0 (Did not apply to me at all) to 3 (Applied to me very much, or most of the time).
+Each subscale, Depression (e.g., “I couldn’t seem to experience any positive feeling at all”), Anxiety (e.g., “I felt I was close to panic”), and Stress (e.g., “I found it difficult to relax”), has 7 items measured on a 4<H>-point Likert scale ranging from 0 (Did not apply to me at all) to 3 (Applied to me very much, or most of the time).
 Possible scores range from 0 to 63, with higher scores indicating higher levels of negative mood.

 <T3HD>Procedure

 <TXT2>The research was conducted in accordance with approval obtained from the university ethics committee.
 The online survey was created using software provided by Qualtrics.com.
-Student participants were recruited from the Bond University online psychology research participant pool, advertisements in the student daily digest emails, and distribution of flyers.
-Prospective participants were provided with a hyperlink that directed them to an explanatory statement inviting them to participate in a survey exploring personality, mood, alcohol consumption and visual emotion recognition.
+Student participants were recruited from the Bond University online psychology research participant pool, advertisements in the student daily digest e-mails, and distribution of flyers.
+Prospective participants were provided with a hyperlink that directed them to an explanatory statement inviting them to participate in a survey exploring personality, mood, alcohol consumption, and visual emotion recognition.
 The explanatory statement indicated that participation was voluntary, responses were anonymous, and they had the right to withdraw at any time without providing a reason.
-Participants were informed that the survey would take approximately 40 minutes to complete, that they would be eligible to participate if they were aged 18 years or older, were social drinkers and had normal or corrected-to-normal vision.
-To encourage participation, undergraduate psychology students were informed that they would be granted 1% course credit, and non-psychology students were given the chance to enter a random draw to win a $50 gift card.
+Participants were informed that the survey would take approximately 40 min to complete and that they would be eligible to participate if they were aged 18 years or older, were social drinkers, and had normal or corrected-to-normal vision.
+To encourage participation, undergraduate psychology students were informed that they would be granted 1% course credit, and nonpsychology students were given the chance to enter a random drawing to win a $50 gift card.

 <T2HD>RESULTS